yasirrustam06/OpencvAdvance-tutorials/README.md

-# This Repository Contain All Advance Function oF Opencv
+# This Repository Contains  advance concepts of Opencv